surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 - **Maximum connection** maximum number of connection you want to setup
 - **Additional Parameters** include any additional JDBC parameter in this section
-- **Over SSH** protect the data using a user and access key assigned to it **3.** Dialects select the accurate dialect from the list using dropdown option.
+- **Over SSH** protect the data using a user and access key assigned to it **3.** Dialects select the accurate dialect from the list using drop down option.
+**Test Connection** click the button to check if the entered information is running accurately.

+**5.** Add Connection click the button to establish and save the connection.

+>After establishing the connection you can see the list of connections names on left side toolbar

+**6.** click on edit option available on right side of your connection name to make changes.

+**7.** click on delete option available on far right of your connection name to delete the connection from database.

 ## Edit a connection